Revised: June 12th, 2018

 Aggregated and Anonymized Data: We also share aggregated and anonymized data with partners which does not directly identify individuals.
 We may create anonymous data from the personal data we receive about you and other individuals whose personal data we collect.
 Anonymous data might include analytics information and information collected by us using cookies.
 We make personal data into anonymous data by excluding information (such as your name) that makes the data personally identifiable to you.
 We use this anonymous data to analyse usage patterns in order to make improvements to our Services.

 We will take reasonable precautions to protect your personal data from loss, misuse or alteration.
 This includes both physical and technological security measures.
 We follow generally accepted industry standards (e.g. encryption at rest and in transit, access control policies, etc.) to protect the personal data submitted to us, both during transmission and once we receive it.
 No method of transmission over the Internet, or method of electronic storage, is 100% secure.
 Therefore, we cannot guarantee its absolute security and you agree that you submit data to us at your own risk.
-When you enter personal data on our order forms, we encrypt the transmission of that data using secure socket layer technology (SSL).
+When you enter personal data on our order forms, we encrypt the transmission of that data using transport layer security (TLS).

 We provide you the opportunity to consent to having your personal data used for certain purposes when we ask for this data.
 We will also give you the opportunity to 'opt-out' at any time.
 For example, if you purchase a product/service but do not wish to receive any additional marketing material from us, you can initially choose not to accept direct marketing from us, and at a later stage provide consent.